Camp Onway

+History

+Lake Onway was named after the Native American leader, Passaconaway, a 17th century sachem and bashaba (chief of chiefs) who led the Pennacook people.

 Camp Onway consisted of nine campsites: Abnaki, Algonquin (Provo), Jacunda, New Magee, Old Magee, Pedhela, and Travers.
 The other two campsites, Gillwell Fields and Nawachapo, were being used by Scoutcraft and the Woodsman program.
 The "hill" consisted of six cabins that housed the junior staff and the "Hill Patrol".
 The senior staff were housed in four cabins: the Screenhouse, the Lawrence Cabin, the Andovers Cabin, and the Methuen Cabin.
 The director and program director were in Cabin 13, also known as the Director's cabin.

 This land has been used as a camping place since 1900.
 The first camp was a county YMCA camp for boys.
 The YMCA used the Pine Grove, located at approximately the center of the waterfront property.
 For five to ten years the YMCA shared this land for one month with the Girls Work Community Council of Exeter.
 They operated together until 1924, at which time the county YMCA purchased a camp site in Kingston.
 The Girls Work Community Council operated the land until 1929.

 In 1929, the North Essex Council consisting of Lawrence, Methuen, Andover, and North Andover purchased the land for $4,400.
 A mortgage of $2,700 was held by Burchard E. Horne who, through his contribution, liquidated the entire amount.
 The mortgage was burned at the tenth anniversary of Camp Onway, July 21, 1940.
 The dining hall was named for Horne, in recognition of his interest in Scouting.

 When the camp opened in 1930, there were two troop campsites.
 The first was Abnacki, which came from the Native American Abenaki tribe who were ruled by Passaconaway.
 The second was Pedhela, whose name was taken from the two presidents of North Essex Council, William Peddler and James Hennessey, and from the chairman of the Camping Committee, Stanley Lane: PEDdler + HEnnessey + LAne = PEDHELA.

 In 1930, the St. James cabin was built.
 It is the oldest standing building in camp today.
 As the camp grew, so did the facilities.
 Between 1940 and 1945, the cabin just uphill from the dining hall (cabin 7) and the George Wilson Lodge (before 1998 this was the Health Lodge) were built.
 A new road was added to make travel in and out of camp easier.
 In 1964, the Camp Ranger's house burned down and was rebuilt along with a new maintenance building.
 In the years to follow, more additions were made such as the shower facilities, rifle and archery ranges, the Catholic chapel, and the Charrette Activity Center and Takesian Memorials.
 The kitchen was rebuilt and the dining hall was modernized in 1971 after fire struck again.
 Other additions include the staff cabins, the expansion of the waterfront area, an increase in the conservation practices, including multi-land use, and a Wood Badge/Leadership Development area.